Operations in warehouse: Additives: Additives: Addition in duty-suspension of kerosene to Diesel and to Gas Oil

 The warehousekeeper must keep adequate records of the quantities of kerosene added and of the proportion of kerosene to Diesel, Duty at Tax Type Code (TTC) 541 rate must be paid on the kerosene added.

-Bear in mind the need to inform the Road Fuel Control Officer (RFCO) of such mixtures, since testing officers may detect an unusual density figure and otherwise suspect such fuel had been illegally laundered.
+Bear in mind the need to inform the FIS enforcement officer (in the RFTU team, as previously known) of such mixtures, since testing officers may detect an unusual density figure and otherwise suspect such fuel had been illegally laundered.

 There is no legal objection to the addition of kerosene directly to a vehicle fuel tank, provided that such kerosene is un-marked, un-dyed and duty-paid at TTC 541 rate.